OpenDSA/OpenDSA/RST/en/Bounds/BoundMax.rst

 How "reliable" is this average?
 That is, how much will a given run of the program deviate from the mean cost?
-According to Cebysev's Inequality, an observation will fall within two standard deviations of the mean at least 75% of the time.
+According to Chebysev's Inequality, an observation will fall within two standard deviations of the mean at least 75% of the time.
 For ``Largest``, the variance is